-By Ron Hughes, DGIF Lands and Facilities Manager for Region 4
+By Ron Hughes, DWR Lands and Facilities Manager for Region 4

 The large-flowered trillium is the wildflower icon among wildflower enthusiasts and naturalists from all over the Mid-Atlantic region, maybe even the country and internationally!